 \begin{enumerate} \item \textbf{Initialization:} we tested several initialization strategies.

 First, we considered the greedy initialization.
-In the very beginning, we initialize the dual variables such that all the edge slacks are non-negative.
+In the very beginning, we initialize the dual variables such that all the edge slacks are nonnegative.
 We do this by setting $y_v = \frac{1}{2} \min\limits_{e \in \delta(v)} w_e$.
-After that, we go through the nodes and greedily increase the associated dual variables as far as we can (i.e. until some incident edge hits zero slack).
-The matching is also initialized greedily: if the current node is unmatched and there is an unmatched neighbor at the end of a zero-slack incident edge, we include such edge in the matching.
+Notice that there are no isolated vertices, otherwise, we can immediately report that no perfect matching exists.
+After that, we go through the nodes and greedily increase the associated dual variables as far as we can (i.e., until some incident edge hits zero slack).
+The matching is also initialized greedily: if the current node is unmatched and there is an unmatched neighbor at the end of a zero-slack incident edge, we include such an edge in the matching.

 Second, we considered the fractional matching initialization.
-We still start by initializing $y_v$ such that all slacks are non-negative.
+We still start by initializing $y_v$ such that all slacks are nonnegative.
 After that, we solve the minimum weight fractional perfect matching problem, obtaining a half-integral solution, and then round it.
 This initialization was suggested in \cite{fractional_init_suggest}.
 We have implemented the algorithm described in \cite{fractional_init_description}, with a single alternating tree.

 Third, we considered an approximate fractional matching initialization.
 For the sake of initialization, we do not have to solve the fractional problem to optimality.
 Thus, we introduced a threshold $t$: if the alternating tree from the fractional matching algorithm grows to have more than $t$ nodes, we abandon it without performing any augmentations.
-We found $t = 100$ to be a good value that balances between a cheap initialization and a good jumpstart for the main algorithm.
+We found $t = 100$ to be a good value that balances a cheap initialization and a good jumpstart for the main algorithm.
 We use this initialization strategy in all tests.
 Enabling the threshold is especially impactful in the sparse random family of instances.
-Potentially, implementing a fractional matching initialization with multiple trees could give another mild speedup, but we did not go through with it.
+Potentially, implementing a fractional matching initialization with multiple trees could give another mild speedup, but we did not implement it.

-\item \textbf{Dual updates:} In the dual updates phase, we need to find a collection of values $\delta_T$ to change the dual variables.
+\item \textbf{Dual updates:} In the dual update phase, we need to find a collection of values $\delta_T$ to change the dual variables.
 The dual solution must remain feasible.
 In general, $\delta_i$ must satisfy the following constraints.

 The coefficients $a_i$, $b_{ij}$, $c_{ij}$ come from edge slacks and minus-supernode variables.
 We have tested two dual update approaches, both of which were already present in Blossom V. For a more detailed description, we refer the reader to \cite{blossom_v}.